QMOS: Enhancing LLMs for Telecommunication with Question Masked loss and Option Shuffling: Proposed Methodology

 \subsubsection{Chunk retrieval}

 For the chunk retrieval process, we employed a k-Nearest Neighbors (KNN) approach on the similarity scores between a question/query embedding and the chunk embeddings~\cite{9065747}.
 The use of a dot product similarity score implies that higher scores denote higher similarity.
 Hence, we retrieve the top $k$ similar chunks for a given question/query.
 The number of retrieved chunks is chosen such that the context length of the language model is not exceeded when creating the prompt.
 We used the top 2 chunks retrieved with each embedding model.
 Figure~\ref{fig:chunk-retrieval} shows how chunks are retrieved to form a context in the input prompt to an LLM.

 Additionally, we employed the use of the BM25 ~\cite{10.1561/1500000019} algorithm which is a statistical approach for information retrieval that measures similarity based on the frequency of terms from the query that appear in the chunks.
 The motivation behind this is to ensure that the retrieval also includes chunks containing specific terms used in the query but are not necessarily enforced in the neural embedding models.This enabled us to create a context that consists of chunks from 2 embedding models (stella\_en\_400M\_v5 and gte-Qwen2-1.5B-instruct~\cite{li2023towards}) and BM25~\cite{10.1561/1500000019}.

-\subsection{Model Prompt}
+\subsubsection{Model Prompt}

 Prompt engineering is crucial in RAG-based LLM systems as it significantly enhances their performance and reliability.
 By carefully crafting prompts, engineers can guide LLMs to produce more accurate, relevant, and contextually appropriate responses without the need for extensive finetuning ~\cite{marvin2023prompt}.
 This is particularly important in RAG systems, where the integration of external knowledge sources in the prompts helps mitigate issues like hallucinations and factual inaccuracies ~\cite{vatsal2024surveypromptengineeringmethods}.
 In designing our prompt we make the following considerations: \begin{itemize} \item \textbf{Question Repitition: } we draw from the observation of ~\cite{bornea2024telco}, which showed that in answering Telecommunication questions, repeating the question before and after the contexts helps make the Phi-2 model reason over the contexts for the answer. \item \textbf{Enhanced Abbreviation Expansion: } As we noticed that a lot of the questions in the TeleQnA dataset are about abbreviations, we also decide to include the abbreviations in the prompt like ~\cite{bornea2024telco}.
 However, we notice that the method in ~\cite{bornea2024telco} missed a lot of abbreviations because of the insufficient dictionary of abbreviations.
 This is because the abbreviation dictionary used was generated by only considering the Vocabulary for 3GPP specifications document\cite{vocab3GPP}.
 We expand this dictionary by searching for other abbreviations in the "\textit{Definitions of terms, symbols and abbreviations}" sections of all the documents.
 With this enhanced abbreviation dictionary, we are able to achieve a hit rate of \textbf{95.16\%} in the test set which is a significant improvement over the \textbf{63.74\%} achieved using the approach in ~\cite{bornea2024telco}.